-How To Measure a Kitchen
+How To Measure For A Bespoke Kitchen

-How to measure a kitchen
+How to measure your space for a bespoke kitchen

 So that we can get started and provide you with an initial estimate, We’ll need some measurements of your space.
 If you’ve got an architect or a designer on the project, that’s great!
 Please ask them for a .PDF and a .DWG file of your project and we’ll take all the measurements we need from there.